 Blueprints and Templates

 Blueprints are required to craft all gear types.
 Templates serve the same purpose, but are single use and have some restrictions.
-For tools and weapons, the blueprint makes a "tool head", which you then need to craft with additional items (in 1.14+, tool heads are not a separate item, they are rod-less tools).
-In 1.14+, you can add a rod or bowstring into the crafting grid to craft the whole tool at once.
+For tools and weapons, the blueprint makes a "tool head", which you then need to craft with additional items.
+Or you can add a rod or bowstring into the crafting grid to craft the whole tool at once (check JEI).
 For armor, the blueprint crafts the armor directly.
-No more armor frames!

 Recipes can be changed by data packs.
 Check JEI if you are unsure of the recipe.

-The analyzer now has a "catalyst" slot.
-Catalysts are consumed when grading, but they increase the average grade.
+The second input slot is for "catalysts", the fuel for the grader.
+Catalysts are consumed when grading, but they increase the average grade based on the tier of catalyst.
 In other words, you have a higher chance of getting better grades.
-There are two tiers, defined by item tags.
-The default catalysts are glowstone dust (tier 1) and glittery dust (tier 2).
+There are multiple tiers of catalysts, defined by item tags.
+There are five tiers, but only three have items by default.
+The default catalysts are glowstone dust (tier 1), blazing dust (tier 2) and glittery dust (tier 3).
 Just override the tags with a data pack if you want to change these.

 Material mixing still exists, but the system is significantly different.
 These changes fix some exploits and issues with the old system.
 Also, there are no more restrictions on what can be combined!
 But just because you can doesn't mean you should...
 Mixing drastically different materials will reduce stats (see the synergy section below).
-The math is somewhat complex (and still being tweaked), so I won't go too far into the details.
+The math is somewhat complex, so I won't go too far into the details.

 The order of materials now matters.
 The first (leftmost on top row) will have the greatest effect on stats.
 This is called the primary part and also determines the texture.
 The second has no more than half the impact on stats, third is no more than one-third, etc. The bigger the difference in any stat between the primary part and another, the lower the effect of the other part on that stat.